JarbasHiveMind/HiveMind-community-docs/docs/07_voice_relay.md

 The regular voice satellite is built on top of [ovos-dinkum-listener](https://github.com/OpenVoiceOS/ovos-dinkum-listener) and is full featured supporting all plugins

-This repo is built on top of [ovos-simple-listener](https://github.com/TigreGotico/ovos-simple-listener), while it needs less resources it is also **missing** some features
+The voice relay is built on top of [ovos-simple-listener](https://github.com/TigreGotico/ovos-simple-listener), while it needs less resources it is also **missing** some features

 - STT plugin
 - TTS plugin